 The pink chocolate used to make those Japanese kitkats may well taste different from that used by professional chocolatiers, and again different from future formulations.
 Ruby chocolates out on the market now certainly have different flavors thanks to varying ratios of each ingredient.

 In addition, any preservatives used during the post-harvest processing of the cacao aren’t going to be listed on a label (just like your strawberries and apples don’t list the weed killers sprayed on them just before they were picked).
-Ruby chocolate is also not organic or fair trade, if that’s something you value.
+Ruby chocolate is also not organic or fair trade, if that’s something you value, and it’s certainly not made with transparently-traded cacao.

 Is ruby chocolate vegan?